moneroexamples/spendkey/README.md

 6ee02ef8647856f4080882a1ec4fabee19ec047ca24d3abb13c0ce589a46f702
 ```

-Since mnemonic seed always you to restore your deterministic wallet, the same thing can be done
+Since mnemonic seed allows you to restore a deterministic, `simplewallet`.
+The same thing can be done
 with just the private spend key.
 This includes recovery of your private view key.

 More on Monero's keys and addresses can be found on [Address Generation Tests](http://xmrtests.llcoins.net/addresstests.html) website.